butaixianran/Blender-Vmd-Retargeting/README.md

-### Notice1: If you already bought it, make sure you update it to ver1.1.4, which fixed some important bugs
+### Notice: If you already bought it, make sure you update it to latest version.
+Which fixed some important bugs and anded support for Blender 3.1.
+Also handled twist bones, for Natsumi San's vmd motion

-### Notice2: If you already bought it, and you are using Blender 3.1, you need to update it to ver1.4.1

 # Language